-Mastectomy is less disfiguring than the radical mastectomy of the past.
-The new type of mastectomy performed today allows for easier breast reconstruction.
+Today, mastectomy is less disfiguring than the radical mastectomy of the past.
+The type of mastectomy performed today allows for easier breast reconstruction.
 After mastectomy, most women will have a horizontal scar across their chest.

 Breast reconstruction can be performed at the same time as mastectomy (immediate reconstruction) or after all the treatments for cancer are completed, as a separate operation (delayed reconstruction).

-Surgery is then followed by radiation treatment to the remaining part of the breast - this is usually 6 to 8 weeks after surgery.
+Surgery is then followed by radiation treatment to the remaining part of the breast – this is usually six to eight weeks after surgery.
 This makes sure any cancer cells that are still present in the breast are treated, and significantly reduces the risk of cancer recurring in the remaining breast tissue.
-Lymph glands are also removed for examination in these smaller operations, and this is often through a separate incision (cut) in the armpit.
+Lymph glands are also removed for examination in these smaller operations, and this is often through a separate incision in the armpit.

 Breast-conserving operations have been routinely performed now for many years.
 Studies show that both mastectomy and breast-conserving operations with radiation treatment are equally effective in the treatment of early breast cancer.
 However, breast-conserving surgery is not suitable for every woman with breast cancer.